decretist/ICMCL17/paper/ICMCL17.md

 <!-- Dissertation -->

 Take D.54 d.p.c.23 as an example.
-The complete text of the *dictum* as it appears in the Friedberg edition (edF 1.214) is:

-> *Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non admittantur.
-Liberti quoque non sunt promouendi ad clerum, nisi ab obsequiis sui patroni fuerint absoluti.
-Unde in Concilio Eliberitano:*

-Winroth's appendix indicates that only the first sentence of the *dictum* appears in the first recension.
-Therefore, "*Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non admittantur.*" is assigned to the first recension text sample, and "*Liberti quoque non sunt promouendi ad clerum, nisi ab obsequiis sui patroni fuerint absoluti.
-Unde in Concilio Eliberitano:*" is assigned to the second recension text sample.
+[Slide] Winroth's appendix indicates that only the first sentence of the *dictum* appears in the first recension.
+Therefore, the first sentence of the *dictum* is assigned to the first recension text sample, and the remainder is assigned to the second recension text sample.

 * * *